 It may look like deepest Africa with fields stretching over rolling hills and wide open plains that resemble the Serengeti, but it is, in fact, The Wilds of Ohio.
 The Wilds is a nature preserve filled with African wildlife.
 Every so often, this wildlife refuge was home to an off-road event exclusive to those who owned a Land Rover.
 We brought a Jeep.

 The Wilds cover almost 10,000 acres of land that had been mined for coal during the 1940’s.
 It’s now home to dozens of animals from white rhinos to cheetahs and zebras.
-Their conservation efforts have been widely recognized and are considered to be both successful and significant.
-It was here in the heart of Ohio, at a world-renowned wildlife refuge, we would spend the weekend photographing Land Rovers through trails, waters, and mud.
+Their conservation efforts have been widely recognized and are considered to be successful.
+It was here in the heart of Ohio, at a world-renowned wildlife refuge, we would spend the weekend photographing Land Rovers through trails, water and mud.
 Lots and lots of mud.

-“…by day two most anyone watching would have had the impression we knew what we were doing”
+“…by day two most anyone watching may have had the impression we knew what we were doing”

-Through some means, I no longer remember, Cullen and I were invited to the event to both film/photograph and sponsor it through the site we ran at the time.
+Through some means, I no longer remember, Cullen and I were invited to the event to both film and photograph.
 We incorrectly assumed we were here to photograph a few guys and their Rovers, bouncing around in the muddy fields adjacent to The Wilds.
-As we arrived, we turned right moderate incline which revealed the field where we would be camping.
+As we arrived, we turned right into the field where we would be camping.
 Before us, were not a few Land Rovers, but dozens.
 Whole families with their dogs, vintage Defenders and fresh off the line Range Rovers were setting up camp and preparing for a weekend in Ohio’s most African like backcountry.

 “I had MacGyver’d up rig for the DSLR, a monopod with a weight on the bottom for balance and a remote trigger run down to my hand.”

-We know Ohio well, we know it’s home to the foothills of a mountain range known throughout the world, an unforgiving great lake, dangerous snakes, rolling hills, Great Plains and even black bears as you wander towards our more wild borderlands (at long last ODNR admits this!).
+We know Ohio well, we know it’s home to the foothills of a mountain range known throughout the world, an unforgiving great lake, dangerous snakes, rolling hills, Great Plains and as you wander towards our more wild borderlands, even black bears.
 Ohio isn’t what most people picture and we know that well.
 But when we were told by a South African world traveler that this area reminded him of the Serengeti where he grew up, well that took us by surprise.
-But as we rolled to a stop along the far edge of the camping area, we saw just how right he was.
+As we rolled to a stop along the far edge of the camping area, we saw just how right he was.
 The long field in front of us gave way to sudden and dense wooded areas, the high grass hid deer, snakes, and camp raiding raccoons, as well as the thick mud from the rains that arrived ahead of us.
 To the right of the camp was a large and steep hill, while we waited for our contact we jumped in my ’98 TJ Sahara and tore off through the mud for the high ground.
 Looking down over the camp, we could see trails stretched beyond the open field, some leading through deep water and rushing creeks, others into mud pits or into the forest all around us.
-We planned out some locations where we could shoot the Rovers while they ran the trails, and looked for safe clearings where we could go off trail to stay ahead of the subjects.
+We planned out some locations where we could shoot the Rovers while they ran the trails and looked for safe clearings where we could go off trail to stay ahead of the subjects.

 As the rain continued most of our scouted spots washed out or became so thick with mud, we could no longer set up there to shoot.
 So we improvised.
 At time backing up ahead of the Land rovers and other times, racing ahead off trail with the back glass open so I could shoot out the back while we moved.
 I’d brought more than enough gear, film and digital.
 Shooting Nikon APSC format digital, Leica and Nikon 35mm film.
 The climbs were steep, the trails muddy and rough.
 Deep ditches and rushing waters suddenly appeared from behind the tall grass.
 I spent as much time cleaning mud off of my lens as I did actually shooting.
-For some of the trip, when I need to shoot while we were keeping up with Rovers, Cullen took the wheel.
+For some of the trip, when I needed to shoot while we were keeping up with Rovers, Cullen took the wheel or we hitched a ride with our friend in his Discovery.
 Rovers were digging into the deep mud, getting buried up to the hood in thick clay.
-Drivers climbing out the window to slide down the windshield and wade into the mud to winch themselves out.
-Often we thought to ourselves, they were getting themselves stuck, purely so they had an excuse to use the winch.
+Drivers climbing out the window to slide down the windshield and jump down into the mud to winch themselves out.
+Often we thought they were getting themselves stuck, purely so they had an excuse to use the winch.

-Day one ended with us muddy, tired and learning the nearly bald tires on my TJ were in desperate need of replacements.
-I’m also pretty sure we had a front skid plate at the beginning of the day, but by the end of it, that skid plate was nowhere to be found.
+Day one ended with us muddy, tired and learning the nearly bald tires on my TJ were in desperate need of replacement.
+I’m also pretty sure we had a front skid plate at the beginning of the day, but at the end of the day that skid plate was nowhere to be found.

 With the Jeep having been pushed to its limits, we hitched a ride for rougher trails with our friend in his Discovery.
 Crashing through the heavy woods and brush, I’d jump from the Rover to get ahead on the trails or cut through the woods to find a better vantage point.
 Narrow paths and steep climbs led to deep mud pits and more groups of Land Rovers out exploring and running trails in this exciting wilderness.